open-telemetry/oteps/text/0143-versioning-and-stability.md

 In some languages, package managers react poorly to experimental packages having a version higher than 0.X.
 In these cases, a language-specific workaround is required.

-Note: different languages implementations do not need to have matching version numbers, nor do implementations have to match the version of the specification they implement.
-For example, it is fine to have Python at 1.2.8, Java at 1.3.2, and the spec at 1.1.1.
-Within python, all packages in the 1.2.8 release have the version number 1.2.8, even if they are experimental.
+Note: different language implementations do not need to have matching version numbers, nor do implementations have to match the version of the specification they implement.
+For example, it is fine to have opentelemetry-python at 1.2.8, opentelemetry-java at 1.3.2, and the spec at 1.1.1.
+Within opentelemetry-python, all packages in the 1.2.8 release have the version number 1.2.8, even if they are experimental.

 **Major version bump**
 Major version bumps only occur when there is a breaking change to a stable interface, or the removal of deprecated signals.